uLoyd/PitchDeterminer/README.md

 - Added volume measuring
 - Still ~~a lot~~ a little bit of garbage left in methods waiting for removal
-- Added possibility to change input audio device
+- Added possibility to change input audio device (+ automatically changes when current device gets disconnected)